ACS WAG Program

 What is the ACS Writing Accountability Groups Program?

 In most faculty members’ long "To Do" lists, "Write that article!" is often pushed down when urgent but less important tasks emerge.
-Writing is thus perennially relegated to summer, potentially productive months but also when we’re most isolated from our colleagues.
+Writing is thus perennially relegated to summer, potentially productive months but also when we’re the most schedule-free and isolated from our colleagues--two traits that can become challenges for writing productivity.

 If accountability, structure, and community sound like helpful writing assistants to you, join the ACS Summer Writing Accountability Group (WAG) Program.
 Participants will be placed into multi-institutional groups that serve as mutual accountability partners throughout the summer.